nsrip-dd/cmemprof/README.md

 This repository contains an experimental C allocation profiler for Go.

+**WARNING**: This is very much a work in progress.
+It still needs plenty of work to be production-ready.
+Use at your own peril!

 It's been lightly tested on Linux (Ubuntu 20.04) and macos (Big Sur).

 ### Building